 (5) While the Vermont departments of environmental conservation, fish and wildlife, and health have undertaken a long-term collaboration to monitor and report on fish tissue mercury in Vermont waters, most lakes and streams remain untested.
 Of the 560 lakes and ponds tracked by the department of environmental conservation, only 60 of the largest have been monitored for fish mercury.
 For inland lakes, this corresponds to 51 percent of the lake acreage in Vermont.
 Only 22 river or stream sites have been tested for fish mercury.
-This current monitoring approach is not designed to track changes in fish mercury with time in response to management actions, and does not address mercury impacts to fish-eating wildlife.
+This current monitoring approach is not designed to track changes in fish mercury over time in response on management actions, and does not address mercury impacts on fish-eating wildlife.

-(6) The U.S. Food and Drug Administration and the Vermont Department of Health recommend limiting the consumption of certain commercial saltwater fish, including canned tuna.
+(6) The U.S. Food and Drug Administration and the Vermont department of health recommend limiting the consumption of certain commercial saltwater fish, including canned tuna.

 (7) Human exposure to mercury can result in nervous system, kidney, and liver damage and impaired childhood development.

 (8) There has been a threefold increase in mercury loading to the environment over the past 150 years.
 Much of the mercury deposited from the atmosphere is from human and natural sources, but anthropogenic emissions exceed those that occur naturally.